 The WMU program fee includes: undergraduate tuition, administrative fees, international health and emergency assistance insurance, housing, textbooks, application fee and visa fee.

 The program fee does not include: airfare, meals, local transportation, passport and miscellaneous expenses.
 Costs not included in the program fee are estimates and may vary according to individual needs and preferences.
-The budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping,etc.
+Costs not included in the program fee are estimates and may vary according to individual needs and preferences.
+This budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping, etc.

 Program fees are subject to adjustment due to changes in actual exchange rates or other factors.
 In addition, programs may be modified or cancelled in the event of insufficient enrollment.
 Program dates are subject to slight adjustment by the home/host university.